 Besides the hunters and the sentinel meerkats that serve as watch soldiers, meerkats also have babysitters.
 Yes, there is a designated babysitter in the group.
 The role is to watch over the pups while the adults are out hunting.
 Meerkats are a working unit of intelligent members.

 The meerkats’ survival rate in the wild is not just a function of intelligence; nature has its essential input.
 These animals have exceptional eyesight that they use in hunting and security.
 The anatomy of the eyes helps the sentinel meerkat when it is on the lookout.

 There is a black patch on the eyes of adult meerkats.
 This patch helps reduce the intense rays of the sun during the day.
 With a patch to minimize the effect of the sun, meerkats can see long distances clearly.
 This incredible eyesight also contributes to their outstanding hunting skills.

 9. Meerkat Pups Are Born Blind And Deaf

 Adult meerkats depend primarily on these two senses.
-The amazing eyesight to get a good view of threats and the hearing power to distinguish between sounds.
+They use their amazing eyesight to get a good view of threats and their hearing power to distinguish between sounds.
 Although pups can neither see nor hear, they develop these senses as they grow.

 10. Meerkats Are Mainly Insectivores With Good Water Conservation Techniques